cisco-open/flame/docs/03-c-mac.md

 The reason for this is to add a dns configuration in `/etc/resolver/flame-test`.
 When stopping flame, the script asks again a password to delete `/etc/resolver/flame-test`.

-The file may look like the following on MacOS:
+The file may look like the following on Mac OS:
 ```
 domain flame.test
 nameserver 192.168.64.62